 Many a time, I'm stirred from my sleep by the sweet-smelling aroma of the coffee she's brewing in the kitchen located right next to my room.

-Elena then mixes the coffee with some milk, and it's ready to drink.☕
+Elena then mixes the coffee with some milk - and Ecco! it's ready!

 I thought it'd be nice to share this Italian-style coffee making process with all you coffee lovers out there.
 Hope you enjoy it! 😊